Sunshine and showers, but increasingly cloudy by evening.

 Any early showers soon dying away, otherwise a bright start with some sunshine, but with further showers likely by afternoon.
 Cloud then thickening more generally from the west by evening.
 Maximum temperature 21 °C.

 Outbreaks of more general rain will spread from the west overnight, but this becoming lighter and more patchy by Thursday morning.
 Minimum temperature 11 °C.

 Any early rain soon dying out, with some bright or sunny spells developing.
 However, a little rain may return to the Pennines in the afternoon.
 Becoming windy across the hills.
 Maximum temperature 22 °C.

-Outlook for Thursday to Saturday:
+Outlook for Friday to Sunday:

 UK long range weather forecast

 Sunday is expected to be dry, bright and warm across most of the UK.
 Temperatures will be well above average across the southeast, but remain closer to normal in the northwest.
 The odd shower is possible but most people won't see one.
 On Monday (the Bank Holiday except in Scotland), warm dry weather is expected again in the south and east, but it may be wetter and windier in the far northwest.
 In the following days, dry warm weather may well continue in the south and east, though there is a risk of some thundery showers moving up from the near continent.
 Northern parts of the UK may see further spells of wet and windy weather, though some drier warmer spells are likely here too.